 All bees have two sets of wings for a total of 4 wings, hairy bodies (most), and large oval-shaped eyes that are similar in appearance to ants, which are distant relatives.
 Blue orchard mason bees (Osmia lignaria) are a deep metallic blue or teal.
-Hornfaced mason bees (Osmia cornifrons) are a medium brown.
+Hornfaced mason bees (Osmia cornifrons) are a medium brown with dark brown stripes.
 Females bees can be up to 0.43” (11 mm) long.

 Life Cycle of Mason Bees

 - Early Spring: Adults emerge from cocoons and mate.
 Males are only actively flying for two weeks.

 - Spring: Females gather pollen and nectar, build muddy nest chamber partitions, seal up nesting hole ends with extra thick caps.
 Females actively fly for up to 6 weeks after emerging from their cocoons.

 - Late Spring-Fall: Eggs hatch and grow into larvae within their nesting chamber, larvae slowly grow and eat pollen loaf, spin dark brown cocoons.

 - Fall-Winter: Hibernate as fully-formed adults.
 Adults live off their stored fats over the winter.